Choose a platform

 - Set dk.netarkivet.archive.arcrepositoryadmin.DatabaseAdmin to dk.netarkivet.archive.arcrepositoryadmin.DerbyServerSpecifics.

-You will need to add a permission to the policy file used by your installation, if you use security (see below).
+Need to add a permission to the policy file used by your installation, if you use security (see below).
 The following will allow NetarchiveSuite to access a Derby database on port 1527.

 Firewall note: You will need to allow the GUIApplication and the HarvestTemplateApplication to be able to access port 1527 on the server where you run the database.